 - With effect from 30 June 2006, a surcharge will be applied automatically if tax or penalties are not paid by the due date.
 The surcharge will be 5% of the amount overdue.
 Additional 5% surcharges will be added at 6 monthly intervals, not only on the outstanding tax or penalty but also on any previous surcharge or additional surcharge imposed, until such time as the debt is fully paid.
 The Director will continue to pursue collection of any arrears, through the normal legal channels, unless the debt is being paid under an agreement made with the Director. - A surcharge will also be due where tax is assessed later than would ordinarily be the case due to the delivery of a "late" or incorrect tax return.
 A "late" return would be considered as that which is received after the later of: - 1.
-15 January in the year following the year in which the return was issued (e.g. a return issued on 2 January 2012 would be considered as "late" if it was submitted after 15 January 2013); or - 2.
-12 months after the date of issue (e.g. a return issued on 6 May 2012 would be considered as "late" if it was submitted after 6 May 2013). - If the return is "late" or found to be incorrect, a surcharge and any additional surcharges would apply to any additional tax assessed, based on that return, as if the tax had been due on 30 June and 31 December in the year of charge to which it relates. - For example Mr X receives his assessment for 2012 on 1 April 2012 on which tax is due of £4,000 on 30 June 2012 and £4,000 on 31 December 2012.
+15 January in the year following the year in which the return was issued (e.g. a return issued on 2 January 2011 would be considered as "late" if it was submitted after 15 January 2012); or - 2.
+12 months after the date of issue (e.g. a return issued on 6 May 2011 would be considered as "late" if it was submitted after 6 May 2012). - If the return is "late" or found to be incorrect, a surcharge and any additional surcharges would apply to any additional tax assessed, based on that return, as if the tax had been due on 30 June and 31 December in the year of charge to which it relates.

+For example - Mr X receives his assessment for 2011 on 1 April 2011 on which tax is due of £4,000 on 30 June 2011 and £4,000 on 31 December 2011.
 The tax is paid on time.
-The return, requesting details of his income for 2012, is issued in January 2013 but is not returned by him until 30 September 2015, i.e. more than 12 months after it was issued.
-As a result of the return Mr X owes an additional £3,000 tax for the Year of Charge 2012, the assessment being issued in October 2015.
-Although the statement would show the additional tax would be due to be paid in November 2015, the surcharges and additional surcharges would apply as if the additional £3,000 tax had been due as £1,500 on 30 June 2012 and £1,500 on 31 December 2012. - The taxpayer has the right to appeal against any surcharges or additional surcharges imposed but the appeal must be sent to the Director, in writing, within 30 days.
+The return, requesting details of his income for 2011, is issued in January 2012 but is not returned by him until 30 September 2014, i.e. more than 12 months after it was issued.
+As a result of the return Mr X owes an additional £3,000 tax for the Year of Charge 2011, the assessment being issued in October 2014.
+Although the statement would show the additional tax would be due to be paid in November 2014, the surcharges and additional surcharges would apply as if the additional £3,000 tax had been due as £1,500 on 30 June 2011 and £1,500 on 31 December 2011.

-• Quarterly ETI payments and any related penalties, not paid by the due date, will be subject to a surcharge of 5% of the amount overdue.
+- The taxpayer has the right to appeal against any surcharges or additional surcharges imposed but the appeal must be sent to the Director, in writing, within 30 days. - Employers also need to be aware that with effect from 15 April 2006, quarterly ETI payments and any related penalties, not paid by the due date, will be subject to a surcharge of 5% of the amount overdue.